AlfredPaguio/CVs-and-Resumes/README.md

 <p align="center">
     <ul>
         <li>
-        Assisted <a href="https://www.facebook.com/nite.guerrero">Nite Guerrero</a> in the development of the system as a co-developer for this School Division Office - Muntinlupa project.
+        Assisted <a href="https://www.facebook.com/nite.guerrero">Nite Guerrero</a> in the development of the Personal Data Sheet System for the School Division Office - Muntinlupa project, contributing to software code creation and feature enhancement.
         </li>
         <li>
-        Actively contributed to the development of software code and implemented solutions that streamlined processes on existing features of the software.
+        Played a significant role in identifying and addressing bugs through thorough code analysis and systematic testing, ensuring the software's stability and reliability.
         </li>
         <li>
-        Analyzed code for system testing and debugging; created test transactions to find and isolate bugs to solve them.
+        Demonstrated strong problem-solving skills by implementing solutions that enhanced existing software features, contributing to the project's overall progress.
         </li>
     </ul>
 </p>